 Also Read: How to Add Google Map in Divi Theme

 Except for WooCommerce, GeneratePress lacks any other third-party integration.
-That is because, the developer is keen to offer a theme which is excellent, fast, stable, and has the capability to produce beautiful websites.
+That is because, the developer is keen to offer a theme that is excellent, fast, stable, and has the capability to produce beautiful websites.

-They give you lot of elements to play with, that helps in building more complex pages much easier and faster.
+They give you a lot of elements to play with, which helps in building more complex pages much easier and faster.

 On the other hand, Astra works flawlessly with WooCommerce, LifterLMS, LearnDash, and Easy Digital Downloads (with Agency plan only).

-With LearnDash and LifterLMS integrated into Astra Pro, you can now create world class learning experience and keep getting more and more students through custom designed sales pages, specifically done for education business.
+With LearnDash and LifterLMS integrated into Astra Pro, you can now create a world-class learning experience and keep getting more and more students through custom-designed sales pages, specifically done for the education business.